-Without qualifying our opinion, we draw your attention to Appendix B which describes why certain items required by the Assurance Requirements have been excluded.
-Our opinion is not qualified in respect of this matter.
+We draw your attention to Appendix B, which describes why certain items required by the Assurance Requirements have been excluded.
+Our opinion is not modified in respect of this matter.

 Purpose of statement and restriction of use and distribution

 The subject matter information has been prepared to report to the MOE Director, Extended Producer Responsibility.
 As a result, the subject matter information may not be suitable for another purpose.